christophstrasen/PromiseKeeper/docs/WorldScanner_briefing.md

 ```

 (`Starlit.Events.WorldScanner.onSquareFrom["ws.square.nearby.delta"]` is available if PromiseKeeper ever wants the deduped feed only.)
+--- @TODO could invent a onUniqueSquareFrom to only get a square once per "pass"

 4. Fulfillment engine stays responsible for:
    - Evaluating outstanding requests.